Table of Contents

 Core Framework Steps:

-- Map Behavioral Indicators: Identify engagement actions that correlate with purchase intent
+- Map Behavioral Indicators: Identify engagement actions that correlate with purchase intent across your digital ecosystem

-- Implement Automation: Deploy scoring rules through CRM and marketing automation platforms
+- Implement Automation: Deploy scoring rules through CRM and marketing automation platforms with real-time updates

 Predictive AI-Powered Scoring